Should I buy short-term TIPS or just a regular TIPS fund?

 If you have a short-term need for inflation-protected cash, consider short-term TIPS to better hedge that liability.

-If, on the other hand, you are sinking part of your “safe-money” into TIPS perchance inflation, in the long run, the extra yield (albeit not much!) of the longer duration TIPS is worth the volatility.
+If, on the other hand, you are sinking part of your “safe money” into TIPS, perhaps for inflation, in the long run, the extra yield (albeit not much!) of the longer duration TIPS is worth the volatility.

 After all, investors should care more about the correlation to unexpected inflation – expected inflation is already baked into current market prices.